-Upgradation and Modernisation of the RDH Pulp Mill to increase the Capacity to 1 54 000tonnes per annum.
+Upgradation and Modernisation of the RDH Pulp Mill to increase the Capacity to 154 000 tonnes per annum.

 Upgradation of the Recovery Island and Augmentation of Waste Water Treatment Plant.

-The execution of the Project MDP-III has commenced with July 01 2020 as the ZeroDate with an originally planned project execution period of 21 months.
-However with someof the major suppliers and service providers both globally and in India located inCovid-19 lockdown areas Company expects delay in execution of the project.
-Also during theFinancial Year 2019-20 the Company had submitted a Composite Scheme of Compromise /Arrangement with the Creditors Shareholders and other Stakeholders of M/s ServalakshmiPapers Limited (SPL) (Under Liquidation) and subsequent amalgamation of SPL withour Company.
-The matter is pending before NCLAT.
+The execution of the Project (MDP-III) had commenced with July 01 2019 as the ZeroDate with an originally planned project execution period of 21 months.
+However with someof the major suppliers and service providers both globally and in India located inCovid-19-lockdown areas the project has seen delays and the Company expects to completethe Project in entirety in FY 2021-22.

-CURRENT YEAR (2020-21)
+CURRENT YEAR (2021-22)

 The Company continues to provide utmost attention to the conservation and improvementof the environment.
-In Unit: Erode the Power Boilers and Recovery Boilers areequipped with Electro Static Precipitators to arrest dust emissions.
-The Company has installed andoperates an Anaerobic Lagoon for high BOD liquid effluents and a Secondary Treatment System fortotal Mill effluent.
-These facilities are operating enabling the Company tocomply with the Pollution Control Authorities on a sustained basis.
+In Unit: Erode the Power Boilers Lime kiln and Recovery Boilers areequipped with Electro Static Precipitators to arrest dust emissions.
+The Company operatesan Anaerobic Lagoon for high BOD liquid effluents and a Secondary Treatment System fortotal Mill effluent.
+These facilities are operating efficiently enabling the Company tocomply with the Pollution Control norms on a sustained basis.
 The treated effluent watercontinues to be utilised for irrigating nearby sugar cane fields.

 Unit: Tirunelveli is well equipped with efficient Electro Static Precipitator for thePower Boiler and has an extensive green cover.
 Its treated waste water after recyclingis used to irrigate the Company owned lands.
 As part of the Mill Expansion Plan the WasteWater Treatment

 MANAGEMENT'S DISCUSSIONS AND ANALYSIS REPORT

 The Report on Management's Discussion and Analysis as required under Clause49(VIII)(D) of the Listing Agreement with Stock Exchanges covering industry structure anddevelopments opportunities and threats outlook discussion on financial performanceetc. is contained in "Management Discussion and Analysis Report" that forms anintegral part of this Report and annexed as Annexure - I.

 Pursuant to Regulation 34 and Schedule V to the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 Corporate Governance Report together with theCertificate from the Company's Auditors confirming the compliance of conditions onCorporate Governance is given in Annexure - II.

 BUSINESS RESPONSIBILITY REPORT

-Regulation 34(2) of the SEBI (LODR) Regulations requires the listed entities toinclude a Business Responsibility Report (BRR) in their Annual Report describing theinitiatives taken by the Company from Environmental Social and Governance perspective inthe format as efficiently specified by SEBI from time to time.
+Regulation 34(2) of the SEBI (LODR) Regulations requires the listed entities toinclude a Business Responsibility Report (BRR) in their Annual Report describing theinitiatives taken by the Company from Environmental Social and Governance perspective inthe format as specified by SEBI from time to time.
 Originally this regulation / reportingrequirement was applicable only for the top 500 listed Companies based on MarketCapitalisation (calculated as on March 31 of every financial year).

 However SEBI vide their amendment to LODR dated December 26 2019 has extended thisto Top 1000 Companies and this Regulation is applicable to our Company with effect fromFinancial Year 2019-20.

-The Company has drafted the Business Responsibility Report in line with the formatprescribed by SEBI which is given in
+The Company has drafted the Business Responsibility Report for FY 2020-21 in line withthe format prescribed by SEBI which is given in

 DISCLOSURE REQUIREMENTS UNDER SECTION 134(3) OF THE COMPANIES ACT 2013